arka9ine/TriPi-Updater/README.md

 **Release type**

 Hotfix - Although the hotfix option will show up for everyone who takes this update, you have to actually RUN the hotfix for it to modify anything.
-If you're like me and want to have the absolute latest and greatest, you can take thsi update.
-Though it will only be useful for those who had issues with their wireless controllers.
+If you're like me and want to have the absolute latest and greatest, you can run the TriPi updater so you can grab it.
+Though if you were not experiencing the above issues, or are not using a wireless controller, DO NOT run the hotfix after updating or you will most likely ruin something.

 #